lla4um/hpe-df-eye-in-the-sky/README.md

     - source init.sh

     <hr>

-    <h3>5/ Run the application</h3>
+    <h3>6/ Run the application on Ubuntu</h3>

-    5-1/ Launch the main application on the cluster python start.py
+    6-1/ Launch the main application on the cluster using ezmeral user
+    	from the git project repo
+    	source imnit.sh
+    	python3 configure.py # to push andy changes in settings to project folder and to clean stale Data python3 /mapr/my.cluster.com/projects/teits/start.py # start the demo from the project folder, not the repo but both locations will work.

-    5-2/ Initial configuration of the drone environment your drones will be able to move around based on your instructions.
+    6-2/ Initial configuration of the drone environment your drones will be able to move around based on your instructions.
     Their movements are restricted to pre-defined zones.
     These zones have to be created before running the demo :